SmoothWAN/SmoothWAN/README.md

 [![Discord](https://badgen.net/discord/members/AxSSjpgwjx)](https://discord.gg/AxSSjpgwjx)
 ## A Speedify Router using OpenWRT
 An easy to use OpenWRT based flavor for Speedify. <br>
+Not affiliated with Speedify/Connectify. <br>
 <br>
 Typical use case:
-- Access to internet that is reliable with usuable speeds in a rural area by using at least 2 connections, preferably a combination of wired and wireless.
 - Deploy Speedify to your home network covering all connected devices.
+- Access to internet that is reliable with usable speeds in a rural area by using at least 2 connections, preferably a combination of wired and wireless.

 Targets: Raspberry Pi 4 and Generic x86_64 (and virtual machines) <br> <br>
 Additional Features: